 Most every Spring we have cows graze on the fresh green hills.
 This is a wonderful cycle for the land and animals.
 They get to natural graze and be free in the hills and it helps us with fire protection in the summer months.

-Non Profit Organization We are a non-profit charity 501 c3 serving people for over 35 years.
+Non Profit Organization We are a non-profit organization (501 c3) serving people since 1983..
 We support people of all religions, countries and backgrounds to live a deeply meaningful life.